olivernina/nephi/README.md

 or this [gist](https://gist.github.com/rdp/bc27be54ec883109989426a9af79ca39).

 This repository is a fork from the pytorch version of Convolutional Recurrent Neural Network (CRNN) repository found [here](https://github.com/meijieru/crnn.pytorch).
-And from https://github.com/bgshih/crnn/blob/master/tool/create_dataset.py (the original paper)
+And from https://github.com/bgshih/crnn/blob/master/tool/create_dataset.py (the original CRNN paper)

 ## Train a new model
 1. Construct dataset following original guide.
 For training with variable length, please sort the image according to the text length.